SIRUI125/ds-eda-assignment2/README.md

 + Rejection Mailer - Fully implemented.
 + Process Image - Fully implemented.
 + Update Image - Fully implemented(Inculding the filter).
   + Lambda function: updateImage.ts
+  + Only the 'Update Table' function should receive these messages.
 + Delete Image - Fully implemented(Inculding the filter).
   + Lambda function: deleteImage.ts
+  + The 'Process Delete' function should receive only the delete image requests.

 ## Phase 3 (if relevant)